ucsf-wynton/wynton-website-hpc/docs/_includes/banner-deprecating-protected.md

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
   <p>
-    ⚠️ <strong>Only P1-P2 data is allowed on the Wynton cluster as of 2026-01-30.</strong>
+    ⚠️ <strong>Only UCSF P1-P2 data ("research using public data sets") is allowed on the Wynton cluster as of 2026-01-30.</strong>
   </p>
 </div>